Updated: Apr 6

 “Okay, last question.
 How do you say “I love you” in your native tongue?”

-My eyes lit up.“Ooh.
+My eyes lit up.
+His lilting voice slightly deeper when he spoke Aristan.
+“Ooh.
 How do you say it again?”
-I loved the way it rolled off it tongue.
+I loved the way it rolled off his tongue.

 “It’s pronounced Zer-hee-Oh-mesh-ah.”